gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## Reward calculation: what is magnitude?

-The reward calculation is based on the relative contribution of a user to the total contribution of team Gridcoin.
+The reward calculation is based on the relative contribution of a user to the total contribution from other crunchers earning Gridcoin.
 This is being calculated within every project and the sum of the relative contributions is the magnitude which is being used to calculate the reward.
 Besides the research rewards, each mined block contains interest.